 OHE determines the annual allocation of CCG funds for each institution that timely completes the annual request for participation.
-In general, OHE sends the annual allocation in two equal disbursements in August and December.
+In general, OHE sends the annual allocation in two equal disbursements in August (with any remaining portion of the first 50% in October) and December.

-OHE sends refund requests/requests for reallocation to participating institutions in November, January, March, and May.
+OHE sends refund requests/requests for reallocation to participating institutions in November, January, March, May, and June.
 The November request is also used to obtain feedback from institutions about the upcoming December final 50% distribution of their original allocations (e.g. no change requested, no change requested and request additional reallocation, reduce December allocation, eliminate December allocation and indicate a refund coming to OHE).
 Each institution is required to reply to each request by the deadline set by OHE.